arjenbos/ha_alpha_home/README.md

 # Alpha Innotec Home Assistant integration
+A custom integration which will add your thermostats to Home Assistant.

 ## Pre-install
 1. Create a user for Home Assistant in the control box.
 Do not use a user that's in use by any other application.
 For example, the mobile app or web app.